 Eating disorders are a range of mental health conditions that see sufferers build unusual habits with food.
-As well as the psychological issues, you have the physical affects which are not only extreme weight loss or weight gain, but also the effects that extreme losses and gains in weight have on our internal organs like our hearts and liver.
+As well as the psychological issues, you have the physical effects which are not only extreme weight loss or weight gain, but also the effects that extreme losses and gains in weight have on our internal organs like our hearts and liver.
 Quite often these seemingly simple “unhealthy choices” can have devastating effects on the body.

 How are eating disorders caused?

-It’s very difficult to pigeon hole an individual or a group of people and say that any one trigger starts a food based relationship.
+It’s very difficult to pigeonhole an individual or a group of people and say that anyone trigger starts a food based relationship.
 But there is always a trigger, typically an emotional one.